-SLIT is a form of immunotherapy, and it is a safe and effective method to relive your allergy symptoms.
-The drops are also considered an alternative treatment to allergy shots.
-The process of placing the drops of allergen extracts underneath the tongue and swallowing it is referred to as allergy drops.
+SLIT is a form of immunotherapy, and it is a safe and effective method to relieve your allergy symptoms.
+They are an alternative treatment to allergy shots.
+The process consists of placing the drops of allergen extracts underneath the tongue and swallowing.

-Since the allergen extracts become absorbed by the stomach lining, your body will become tolerant of the allergen over a period of time.
+Since the allergen extracts become absorbed by the stomach lining, your body will become tolerant of the allergen over time.

-- In Europe, allergy drops are much more common nowadays than allergy shots (injections).
-In the United States, more and more people are using allergy drops to save time and money, and to get the relief they need.
+- In Europe, allergy drops are more common than allergy shots (injections).
+In the United States, more and more people are using allergy drops to save time and money and get the relief they need.

-- Allergy sufferers must administer the drops on a daily basis and over a period of months to years.
+- Allergy sufferers must administer the drops daily and over several months.

 - One major benefit of allergy drops: you no longer need the weekly doctor appointment!
 Allergy drops are convenient since the patient administers the drops at home.

-- Another major benefit is the fact that patients will start to see the advantages and positive effects within 3-6 months.
+- Another significant benefit is that patients will see the advantages and positive effects within 3-6 months.

 Are Allergy Drops Safe?

-Throughout the past 10 years, allergy drops have been proven to be safe, and these results are very well documented.
+Allergy drops have been proven safe throughout the past ten years, with well-documented results.
 There have been no serious or fatal reactions to SLIT reported to date.
-The majority of patients may experience mild side effects (i.e. itchy mouth).
+Most patients may experience mild side effects (i.e., itchy mouth).

-In approximately 1 out of every 12,000 doses, the following moderate side effects have been documented:
+In approximately 1 out of every 12,000 doses, the following moderate side effects occurred: